oser520/zoor/README.md

 * [ ] ***Board Logic*** The board logic is for the most part complete, but I'm not marking it as complete yet, because I need to verify that the logic is correct.
-Verifying that the logic works entails writing unit tests to check that moves are generated correctly, which means constructing `Board`s with specific positions -- many of them because move logic is complex.
-Instead of proceeding to write code to manually construct these `Board`s, this is a natural stopping point to look into chess-notation systems for computers, and thus use chess notation files construct `Board`s.
+Verifying that the logic works entails writing unit tests to check that moves are generated correctly, which means constructing boards with specific positions -- many of them because move logic is complex.
+Instead of proceeding to write code to manually construct these boards, this is a natural stopping point to look into chess-notation systems for computers, and thus use chess notation files to construct boards.
 Therefore, add logic to use one of the following computer chess
 notations:
   * ***Portable game notation*** (PGN) See [here][4] and [here][5].
   * ***Forsyth-Edwards notation*** (FEN) See [here][6] and [here][7].
 My initial